 Why Do Cats Get Jealous?

-Just like some people, cats can be jealous if you are paying more attention to an object, person, or another animal than you are to them.
+Just like some people, cats can become jealous if you are paying more attention to an object, person, or another animal than you are to them.
 Jealous cats often crave attention and are clingier than a standoffish cat.

 Poor socialization as a kitten that leads a cat to become codependent on you, a sudden change in daily routine, or a new family member can all cause jealousy in a cat.
 A lack of personal space, beds, or other belongings can also encourage jealous behavior if a cat feels threatened by another pet.

-Common examples of causes of jealous behavior in cats include: the arrival of a newborn baby, changes to your cat's feeding schedule, or an increase in the attention that is paid to your cell phone, video game, or significant other.
+Common examples of causes of jealous behavior in cats include the arrival of a newborn baby, changes to your cat's feeding schedule, or an increase in the attention that is paid to your cell phone, video game, or significant other.
 When you used to spend these times playing with your cat or its environment has changed so dramatically, jealous behavior may be triggered.

 Signs of Jealousy in Cats

 A jealous cat can also be more aggressive and start scratching or biting or even urinating outside of its litter box to make a point.
 Urine marking is one of the most problematic and frustrating behaviors a cat can have.
 Not only is it a sign that something is wrong with your cat, but it is difficult to clean and eliminate the odor from the marking.
 Some cats will simply spray onto walls and other vertical surfaces while others will squat and make urine puddles outside their litter boxes, on sofas, plastic bags, or even the item they are jealous of or an item a person they are jealous of uses regularly.
-Baby bassinets, shoes, and chairs are common items that are urinated on by jealous cats.

 How to Stop Jealous Behavior